Toronto Rock and Roll Revival

-The Toronto Rock and Roll Revival was a one-day, twelve-hour music festival held in Toronto, Ontario, Canada on September 13, 1969.
+The Toronto Rock and Roll Revival was a one-day, twelve-hour music festival held in Toronto on September 13, 1969.
 It featured a number of popular musical acts from the 1950s and 1960s.
-The festival is particularly notable as featuring an appearance by John Lennon and Yoko Ono, as the Plastic Ono Band, which resulted in the release of their Live Peace in Toronto 1969 album.
+Held less than a month after Woodstock, the festival is particularly notable for featuring an appearance by John Lennon, Yoko Ono, Eric Clapton, Klaus Voormann, and Alan White as the Plastic Ono Band leading to the release of their Live Peace in Toronto 1969 album.
 The festival was also the subject of two films: D.A.
-Pennebaker film Sweet Toronto and the 2022 Ron Chapman film Revival69: The Concert That Rocked the World.
+Pennebaker film Sweet Toronto and the 2022 Ron Chapman film Revival 69: The Concert That Rocked the World.

 History and performers

-The Toronto Rock and Roll Revival was held at Varsity Stadium, at the University of Toronto, before an audience of over 20,000.
+The Toronto Rock and Roll Revival was held at Varsity Stadium, at the University of Toronto with an audience of over 20,000.
 The originally listed performers for the festival were Whiskey Howl, Bo Diddley, Chicago, Junior Walker and the All Stars, Tony Joe White, Alice Cooper, Chuck Berry, Cat Mother and the All Night News Boys, Jerry Lee Lewis, Gene Vincent, Little Richard, Milkwood (Toronto-based Polydor recording artists), Doug Kershaw, and The Doors.
 Kim Fowley was listed as the Master of Ceremonies.
+John Lennon said that "supposedly the Doors were top of the bill".
 Screaming Lord Sutch was later added to the bill, as was the Toronto area band Flapping.
 Prior to the addition of Flapping, the only local band on the bill was Whiskey Howl.
-The appearance of John Lennon, Yoko Ono and The Plastic Ono Band was not publicly known in advance.
+The appearance of Lennon, Yoko Ono, and The Plastic Ono Band was not publicly known in advance.

 Various mutually supportive performances occurred at the festival.
-The Alice Cooper Band was the backing band for Gene Vincent, while a member of Flapping, Ron Marinelli, Danny Taylor, and Hugh Leggat a member of Nucleus, were members of the backing band for Chuck Berry.
+The Alice Cooper Band was the backing band for Gene Vincent, while members of Flapping, Ron Marinelli, Danny Taylor, and Hugh Leggat a member of Nucleus were members of the backing band for Chuck Berry.
 In addition, appearances at the festival served to revitalize the careers of certain performers from the 1950s.
 For example, according to one reviewer, in relation to Little Richard's performance:

 The Doors, as the headlining act, closed the show.
-The band's appearance at the 1969 festival would be their last appearance in Toronto, prior to the 1971 death of Jim Morrison.
+The band's appearance at the 1969 festival was their last appearance in Toronto, prior to the 1971 death of Jim Morrison.
+Unfortunately, the producer of The Doors refused to have the band filmed/recorded, so there is no video recording or legal audio release of the performance.
+Only an audio attendance recording exists.
+The band played the following night in Montreal at the Forum.